dantonyuk/code-review-grumble/grumbles/CODEFORMAT.md

 ```

 Close, but not a cigar.
 I mean it's really fine.
 I would approve the PR
 with this code in it.
 But we can do better.
-Let's talk about someday.
+Let's talk about it someday.

 ---